Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Model Hamiltonian and perturbing potentials

-where $\mathcal{H}_{\mathrm{kin}}$ is the kinetic energy of itinerant electrons, $\mathcal{H}_{\mathrm{so}}$ is the SOC term, the third term is the {\it{s-d}} exchange interaction between the spin of localized {\it{d}} electrons and itinerant {\it{s}} electrons, and the last term describes the interaction of the electric field component of light with the magnetic system.
+where $\mathcal{H}_{\mathrm{kin}}$ is the kinetic energy of itinerant electrons, $\mathcal{H}_{\mathrm{so}}$ is the SOC term, and the last term is the {\it{s-d}} exchange interaction between the spin of localized {\it{d}} electrons and itinerant {\it{s}} electrons.
 In the semiclassical regime, the {\it{s-d}} exchange interaction is modeled by

 where $\mathcal{J}_{\mathrm{sd}}$ is the strength of the {\it{s-d}} exchange interaction, $\bm{\Sigma}$ is the spin matrix of itinerant electrons in an appropriate Hilbert space, and $\bm{n}$ is the spin order parameter field.
 In a simple FM metal, $\bm{\Sigma}\equiv{\bm{\sigma}}$ is the two-by-two spin Pauli matrix, and $\bm{n}$ is the magnetization direction vector, while in a simple two-sublattice AFM metal, $\bm{\Sigma}\equiv\bm{\sigma}\otimes\tau_z$, where $\tau_z$ denotes the sublattice degrees of freedom and $\bm{n}$ is the direction of the staggered N\'{e}el vector.